abinit/abinit/doc/tutorial/base3.md

 ## Crystalline silicon.

-This lesson aims at showing you how to get the following physical properties, for an insulator:
+This tutorial aims at showing you how to get the following physical properties, for an insulator:

 * the total energy
 * the lattice parameter